-Bubur Cha Cha is a Malaysian sweet dessert soup that consists of coconut milk, diced yam or sweet potato, taro, and sago pearls.
-It’s fragranced with pandan leaves and is enjoyed either cold or warm.
+Bubur Cha Cha is a Malaysian dessert which consists of coconut milk and a medley of ingredients such as sweet potato, taro and sago pearls.
+Pandan leaves add aroma and flavour this sweet dessert, which is enjoyed either warm or cold.

 But one of my favourite sweet soups (or “tong sui” in Cantonese) is Bubur Cha Cha.

 What is Bubur Cha Cha?